-Third-party personal-injury insurance is included in vehicle registration cost, and comprehensive insurance is usually included when hiring a vehicle, though consider reducing your excess to offset costs in the event of an accident.
+Third-party personal-injury insurance is included in vehicle registration costs, and comprehensive insurance is usually included when hiring a vehicle, though consider reducing your excess to offset costs in the event of an accident.

 Worldwide travel insurance is available at www.lonelyplanet.com/bookings.

-Police have the power to stop your car and see your licence (you're required to carry it), check your vehicle for road-worthiness and compel you to take a breath test for alcohol.
+Driving There’s a significant police presence on WA roads – police have the power to stop your car, see your licence (you’re required to carry it), check your vehicle for roadworthiness and insist that you take a breath test for alcohol (and sometimes illicit drugs).

-In general Australians are open-minded about homosexuality, and in WA gay and lesbian people are protected by anti-discrimination legislation and share an equal age of consent with heterosexuals (16 years).
+In general, Western Australians are open-minded about homosexuality, and in WA gay and lesbian people are protected by antidiscrimination legislation and share an equal age of consent with heterosexuals (16 years).

-Tourist-information offices usually have serviceable town maps.
-For more detailed information, the Royal Automobile Club of WA (www.rac.com.au) has road maps available (including downloadable route maps).
+Tourist information offices usually have serviceable town maps.
+For more detailed information, the Royal Automobile Club of Western Australia has road maps available (including downloadable route maps).
 UBD publishes a handy South West & Great Southern book.